bsantan/Methods7712/ComputationalHomework/Module3/README.md

 Query_Extend.py --sequencer-file SEQUENCERFILE --query-file QUERYFILE --output-directory OUTPUTDIRECTORY
 ```

+*Note that the specified output directory must already exist

 ### Optional Arguments

 By default, the program will output a match between the sequence and query with a length as small as 1.
 However you can change the minimum match length by including the following optional argument: